Covid-19 coronavirus: QE Explainer - Reserve Bank move signals new era for NZ economy

 "As the risk-free rate in the market, it was crucial that the RBNZ took steps to prevent yields spiralling out of control, as was starting to happen late last week."

-Croy described the scale of the RBNZ move as"huge" - larger than most the market analysts had expected.
+Croy described the scale of the RBNZ move as "huge" - larger than most market analysts had expected.

 "The severity of the impacts on the New Zealand economy has increased," it said.